Scam messages have been sent out in the Tax Administration’s name. Read more about scams

 If the above applies, the part of your entity that had been held by the other entity, consortium or partnership has been transferred – for purposes of taxation – to a new owner.

-However, in the case of listed companies, i.e. if your company’s shares are publicly traded on a stock exchange, any changes in its ownership do not prevent the deduction of losses or the deduction of unused tax credits.
+However, in the case of listed companies (i.e. if your company’s shares are publicly traded on a stock exchange where shares are subject to ongoing trading), deductions of losses or deductions of unused tax credits are unaffected by changes in ownership.

 Page last updated 4/1/2021